TamilSelvan061296/DL-animal-10/README-for-my-approach.md

+This readme captures my learnings, the difficulties I faced during the project, my approach to solve them and the insights I derived.

 The goal of this project is:
 -
 - To understand the entire cycle of development involved in training and hosting for inferencing a DL model.